rosshemsley/iOpener/README.md

 - Double-tapping tab will allow you to search a current directory.
 - Up/down allow you to navigate history.
 - Opening a folder will work by opening the folder in a new window.
+- Attempting to open a path that doesn't exist will give a message asking whether or not to create the path.

 Note
 ----